hamzaelalamy/Sales-Analysis/Readme.md

 #Sales Analysis

-Analysing the sales of a company during 2019 in the goal of giving some recommendations
+Analysing the sales of a company during 2019 with the goal of giving some recommendations